Beneficial Ownership - What you need to know in 2023 so far

 Starting January 2024, the USA is expected to implement its first UBO register.
 Since passing the Corporate Transparency Act in 2021, much time has been spent finalizing the implementation framework, and Fincen published its Reporting Rule requirements in September 2022.
 However, ongoing work is still being done to fine-tune the access to the register.
 More information on these debates can be found here: (link)

-We also actively monitor the expected implementation of beneficiary owner registers in Australia and Canada.
+We also actively monitor the expected implementation of beneficial owner registers in Australia and Canada.

 It's important to keep up to date with these changes as organizations are responsible for ensuring compliance with beneficial ownership regulations.
 By staying informed and having robust onboarding and KYB processes in place, businesses can mitigate the risks associated with money laundering and terrorist financing.